NinaMercedes/P_simium/README.md

-# P_simium
+# P. simium draft reference genome
-P. simium draft reference genome files
+This repository contains the draft reference genome to be uploaded to NCBI shortly.